Otoplasty

 • To repair or reconstruct the auricle after traumatic injuries or cancer surgery.

-Otoplasty is not generally done to correct hearing difficulties related to the structure of the middle and inner ear.
+Otoplasty is not done to correct hearing difficulties related to the structure of the middle and inner ear.

 Understanding The Surgery